[?] Subscribe To This Site

 • Wooden nest boxes: Do impeccable cleaning and thorough bleaching.

 • At least one rabbit expert, Dr. Hutchinson at Fresno State in California, believes using wooden nest boxes is fine, and that removing the organic material from wooden nest boxes and bleaching would be sufficient to disinfect the wood.
 The RN-training in me has trouble with this opinion, but he's the one with the PhD, not me.
 I’m tellin’ ya, though, if I had a problem in my herd, I'd switch to metal in a heartbeat.
-(Okay, for the record, we do use metal rabbit nest boxes all the time.)
+(For the record, we do use metal rabbit nest boxes exclusively, just in case.)

 • At weaning, move the doe to a clean cage and leave the kits where they are.
 This reduces the stress in the kits, and may help keep their immune systems from taking a temporary nosedive.